rohithraj02/rohithraj02/README.md

 ### Hi there 👋
-### I am Rohith Rajendran, a 4th Year Engineering Student
+### I am Rohith Rajendran, an Enineering graduate.
 ![Leetcode stats](https://leetcard.jacoblin.cool/rohrokz?ext=heatmap)
 <!--
 **rohithraj02/rohithraj02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.